 We have become so accustomed to knowing celebrities by their stage names that we become quite amazed when we discover what's really on their legal birth certificates.

-Many names have been changed by the individuals themselves, but many of them are asked to change their names for various reasons.
+Many names have been changed by the individuals themselves, but many celebrities have been asked to change their names for various reasons.

 Reasons Celebrities Change Their Names

-The directors or producers might ask an actor or actress to change their names for more appeal and to make them easier to pronounce and spell.
+Managers, directors, or producers might ask celebrities to change their names for more appeal and to make them easier to pronounce and spell.